Akorax/docs/_pages/Setup3.md

 ![Login](../_media/HeidiSQL01.PNG)

 4. Find the realmlist table and edit the data **(N.B. that you need to edit the correct field in the correct tab).**
+   - If you use a DynDNS you just put that address in the IP-address field instead.

 ![Edit Database](../_media/HeidiSQL02.png)